Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 - The WS2 low friciton coating overcomes or reduces mechanical lubrication problems which improve performance and extend service life.

-- Reduces friction to lower emissions as less fuel is used for a given power level when applied to engine parts such as pistons rings, cams and bores.
+- Reduces friction to lower emissions as less fuel or battery energy is used for a given power level when applied to engine parts such as pistons rings, cams and bores.

-- Eliminates and reduces costly maintenance problems that cause breakdowns and expensive downtime by stopping galling, fretting and friction caused by dissimilar metals and their different hardness factors.
+- Can reduce the frequency of maintenance problems that cause breakdowns and expensive downtime by stopping galling, fretting and friction caused by dissimilar metals and their different hardness factors.

 - Withstands loads to 100,000 psi (or load capacity equal to substrate) and operates in the temperature range of -460°F to 1200°F (-273°C to 650°C).